caglartoklu/spyonde/README.rst

 With Spyonde, it is possible to use any IDE/editor to create Jupyter notebooks, presenatations and lecture notes.

-Why I created this?
+Purpose
 -------------------

 Using a presentation software such as Microsoft PowerPoint or LibreOffice/OpenOffice Impress contributes a lot to visualization, but they do not get along with code snippets.

-In this path, keeping the presentation technically correct is very hard since you can not *"run"* a presentation.
+While using such a software, keeping the presentation technically correct is very hard since you can not *"run"* a presentation.

 Jupyter is a nice presentation tool that can run code, but it is not an IDE/editor.
 It does not provide pylint/pycodestyle/PEP8 analysis and debugging features.
 For some small code snippets, this can be ignored, but for longer code bases, using IDE/editor is more useful.